Maryjanee/Stay-In-Touch/README.md

 # Stay In Touch

-> This is a social media application with that allows users create accounts,send friendship requests to other existing users and view posts written by accepted friends .
+> "Stay In Touch" is a social media application with that allows users create accounts,send friendship requests to other existing users and view posts written by accepted friends .

 ![A screenshot of the the posts page](app/assets/images/stay-in-touch.png)